secretstartups/handbook/team/structure/working-groups/api-vision/index.html.md

 ## Goal

-The GitLab API Vision Working Group aim is to improve the current APIs and define their future evolution.
+The GitLab API Vision Working Group aims to improve the current APIs and define their future evolution.

 ### Overview

-Currently we don't have a cohesive view between the REST and GraphQL APIs.
+We don't have a cohesive view between the REST and GraphQL APIs.
 We specify that the GraphQL API is the primary means of interacting programmatically with GitLab, but we often don't follow this criteria.

 ### Goals

 This is a list of topics that we want to discuss:

 - Responsibilities, Directly Responsible Individual, and technical experts.
-At the moment the Ecosystem:Integrations group is the DRI of the APIs but there is also the @graphql-experts group
+At the moment, the `Ecosystem:Integrations` group is the DRI of the APIs but there is also the `@graphql-experts` group.
 - General vision of the GitLab API:
   - REST / GraphQL API consistency.
   - REST first vs. GraphQL first vs. another approach.